cameronaitchisonth-pixel/ML-Team2-Project/README.md

 ## Usage

-Training can be accessed by running
-`python -m src.train`
-or by finding models in notebooks/
+Training can viewed in `Lab.ipynb` or by finding member models in notebooks/

 ---